ee-leaf

 3. Who will be responsible for scheduling?
 Someone on your garden’s committee, usually a teacher, will need to oversee the timing of classroom visits.
 Too many children in the garden at once can take pleasure out of the experience.

 4. Who else is needed to accomplish your goals?
 If your plan is to provide the school cafeteria with fresh vegetables for part of the year, you’ll need to plan your activities around local seed and harvest times.
-Consult local experts through your neighbourhood nursery or extension office to get information right for your climate and soil conditions.
+Consult local experts through your neighbourhood nursery or extension office to get information right for your climate and soil conditions and about how to grow a school garden that’s right for your region.

 Now that you know the main purposes for your garden, review available sites and determine which one is right for your needs.
 Along the way, consider the following questions.